nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `list` followed by `deletem 2 - 3`
   * deletes the 2nd and 3rd person in the address book.
 * `find n/Betsy` followed by `deletem 1 - 5`
-  * deletes the 1st and 2nd person in the results of the `find` command.
+  * deletes the 1st to 5th person in the results of the `find` command.

 ### Exporting a mailing list of contacts : `mailingList`